These boozy ice pops are the perfect treat if you planned on sipping on G&T's in the sunshine all weekend.

 - 1 cucumber

-- Optional: if you’re feeling fancy, you can throw in berries like the picture below.
+- Optional: if you’re feeling fancy, you can throw in a scattering of berries.

 1 Mix your gin and tonic with juice from the lime.